pat-earl/faculty-page/src/teaching/2021-2022/273-comp-sys-int/hw/hw2.md

 You are going to write a high-level design on how you would perform this process. **You do not need to write any code for this assignment.**

-For each endpoint you decide to use, explain the HTTP method you need to use, what parameters are need, and an example of what the endpoint would look like in an actual request.
-Also explain what access level you need and how Gitlab's API allows for you to authenticate.
+For each endpoint you decide to use, explain the HTTP method you need to use, what parameters are needed, how you got that data, and an example showing the METHOD, endpoint, and parameters (if needed).
+In another section, briefly explain how Gitlab does API authentication and what "access" levels are needed to execute certain requests.

-At a minimum, you should have the following three steps:
+At a minimum, you should explain the following:

 1. A request to get the information from the HR software would look like
 2. A request to create a new GitLab user would like.
 3. A request you could make to confirm that the new user was created.

-You may add in more details if you'd like.
+You may do additional requests if you feel they are required.

 To submit your assignment, upload it to the D2L `Homework #2` assignment dropbox.
 Make sure your document is in Word or PDF format.
+Please remember to include your name, course, instructor name, and date at the top of the document.